7 Irresistible Books About Artists to Give a Creative Friend or to Bring With You on Holiday

 When you are leafing through guilty pleasure books know your brain is quietly being seeded with creative ideas for future work.

-Got any great beach reads about artists to suggest?
+Got any great beach reads or gift books about artists to suggest?
 Please share in comments below.

 Need an excuse to travel?
 Check out our post on 6 Ways Travel Benefits Artists.